AppliedLogicSystems/ALSProlog/6-ObjectPro:-Object-Oriented-Programming.md

              Status = off
        ).
 ````
-As in the stack example, we can create a simple loop to exercise this code:
+As in the stack example, we can create a simple loop to exercise this code.
+Here we make four calls to create_object/2 in order to build two automobiles:
 ````
 run_vehicles
     :- set_prolog_flag(unknown, fail),